greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="jit"></a>jit

 Determines whether JIT compilation may be used by Greenplum Database.
+It enables or disables JIT for both GPORCA and Postgres Planner.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|